Should I Watch..? 'Fantastic Four' (2005)

 What else should I watch?

 In case you weren't paying attention, the films that comprise the MCU make truly fantastic superhero films with only a couple of duds.
 Highlights include any one of the Captain America trilogy, the aforementioned Iron Man and Iron Man 3 are great fun as well as their two "greatest hits" features, Avengers Assemble and Avengers: Age Of Ultron.
-But it's not all about capes and masks - Guardian Of The Galaxy is a quirky space opera in the grandest traditions that offers something very different but equally as entertaining.
+But it's not all about capes and masks - Guardians Of The Galaxy is a quirky space opera in the grandest traditions that offers something very different but equally as entertaining.

 Away from the MCU, things are just as strong.
 Batman fans will always have Christopher Nolan's Dark Knight trilogy to enjoy while Spider-Man 2 remains arguably the best film featuring the Wall Crawler.
 Be warned, though because not every superhero film is a classic.
 The Punisher is a grim and depressing exercise in wanton violence while the much-maligned Daredevil is a certified so-bad-that-it's-funny film.
 Even the sequel to this film - Fantastic Four: Rise Of The Silver Surfer - couldn't get it right either.